The Children of Hester Baker nee Ponting.

 George and Jane's son Alfred Baker married Nellie Elizabeth Read on 27 June 1891 at Holy Trinity Church, Tottenham.
 Alfred, aged 23, a salesman, the son of George Baker, saddler.
 Nellie Elizabeth, aged 18 was the daughter of Charles Read, commercial jeweller.
-In 1901 Alfred, a 32 year old cashier at Covent garden market and his wife Nellie E, aged 28 were living at 3 Mercer Chambers, St Martins in the Field.
+In 1901 Alfred, a 32 year old cashier at Covent Garden market and his wife Nellie, aged 28 were living at 3 Mercer Chambers, St Martins in the Field.
 They had two children, aged 6 and 5:

 - Gladys May Baker.
 Born 29 May 1894.
-Married James Henry Faulkner on 17 September 1921 at St John the Evangelist, Palmers Green, London.
+Gladys married James Henry Faulkner on 17 September 1921 at St John the Evangelist, Palmers Green, London.
 Gladys May Faulkner of 1 Mill Road, Worthing died on 18 June 1972.

 - Clifford Ernest Baker.
 Born 26 March 1896.
 Baptised 15 May 1910 aged 14 at St Martin's, West Acton (shown as child of Alfred and Amelia - see below).
-Killed in action 19 September 1916 in France & Flanders.
+Clifford was killed in action on 19 September 1916 in France & Flanders.

 - Constance Irene Read.
 Born 16 June 1893.
 Married Charles Alfred Roberts on 2 August 1913 at Palmers Green.
 They had at least one daughter.
 Charles Alfred Roberts died in 1960 in Hatfield.
 Constance Irene Roberts died in 1973 in Enfield.